 Bahrain came out on top as the best country for work-life balance and the best country for expats to reach their career potential.
 It was also ranked in the top five countries with the highest income and best quality of life for expats.
 Bahrain has the full work-life package!

 2. New Zealand

-One of the top reasons to move to New Zealand is because you will certainly enjoy a great lifestyle outside of work in New Zealand, which is one of the top reasons the country is a great place to move to.
+One of the top reasons to move to New Zealand is because you will certainly enjoy a great lifestyle outside of work!
 New Zealand ranked among the top five for quality of life, fulfilment, and well-being in the HSBC expat survey, and overall was ranked among the top five countries for expats!

 Sunny Spain was ranked first by expats for quality of life and for physical and mental well-being.
 This could be down to the constant sunshine, siestas and fiestas in Spain.
 Check out our blog on why moving to Spain is a definite no-brainer.

 Guernsey is a small island near the French coast that has recently become popular with expats, as it is a new entry in the 2019 HSBC expat survey.
 Guernsey is the best place for people who want a simple and relaxed island lifestyle.